 - Slow Cooker Turkey Breast;

 And for accompanying side dishes try:

 - Dill Mashed Potatoes with Brown Butter; or my

 - Maple Mashed Sweet Potatoes with Candid Pecans; or

 - Sourdough Mushroom Leeks and Bacon Stuffing; or

 - Check my favorite Thanksgiving recipes.

-There you go – I guarantee you’re going to have an epic Thanksgiving Day feast and very satisfied family 🙂 Trust me on that!
+There you go – I guarantee you’re going to have an epic Thanksgiving Day feast and a very satisfied family 🙂 Trust me on that!
 I’m so excited that the Holidays season is here.

 Balsamic Glazed Brussels Sprouts with Bacon

 - 2 cups Brussels sprouts cut in half (about 25)